kylemichaelreaves/distance-app/README.md

 I chose the Google Places API because it fit those requirements perfectly.

 According to their feedback, I was rejected for calling Google Places API from the frontend.

-I thought I built a lovely reusable component for the autocomplete inputs, which I'm proud of.

-***

-To run locally you need to plug in Google API key in my index.html in the frontend.

-***